vlaate/vladsc/README.md

 ##Roadmap

-This is still a work in progess, and many features are not yet implemented, such as:
+This is still a work in progress, and many features are not yet implemented, such as:
-* Compass tilt compensation, so that the compass does not need to be horizontal and can be attached to the telescope's optical tube, thus providing support for telescope mounts like the "ball dobsonian".
+* Compass tilt compensation, so that the compass does not need to be horizontal and can be attached to the telescope's optical tube, thus providing support for telescope mounts like the "ball dobsonian" or travel tripods.
-* Support for other sensors, and Integrated Measurement Units, makig it easier to use with smaller tripods.
+* Support for other sensors, and Integrated Measurement Units, making it easier to use with smaller tripods.
-* WiFi access point emulation, so that the DSC creates its own wifi network and can be used away from routers.
+* WiFi access point emulation, so that the DSC creates its own WiFi network and can be used away from routers.
 * Web configuration menu, so that SSID, password, and even calibration/smoothing parameters can be entered via web browser (and saved to EEPROM) instead of being hardcoded.
-* Hardware user interface, such as LCD and buttons, to make it easier to operate for end-users whi are not Arduino enthusiasts.
+* Hardware user interface, such as LCD and buttons, to make it easier to operate for end-users who are not Arduino enthusiasts.
 * Integration with the free SkyEye app, which is starting to support sensors.